mgouzenko/mgouzenko.github.io/_posts/2016-11-23-what-is-the-linux-scheduler.markdown

 As it turns out, it is not always safe to call `schedule`.
-In particular, if the currently running process is holding a spin lock in the kernel, it cannot be put to sleep.
-(Let me repeat that one more time because people always
-forget: **you cannot sleep with a spin lock.** Sleeping with a spin lock will cause the kernel to deadlock, and will bring you anguish for many hours when you can't figure out why your process mysteriously froze.)
+In particular, if the currently running process is holding a spin lock in the kernel, it cannot be put to sleep from the interrupt handler.
+(Let me repeat that one more time because people always forget: **you cannot sleep with a spin lock.** Sleeping with a spin lock may cause the kernel to deadlock, and will bring you anguish for many hours when you can't figure out why your system has hung.)

-Thus, when the scheduler sets the `need_resched` flag, it's saying "please kernel, invoke `schedule` at your earliest convenience, when it's safe to do so."
+When the scheduler sets the `need_resched` flag, it's really saying, "please dearest kernel, invoke `schedule` at your earliest convenience."
 The kernel keeps a count of how many spin locks the currently running process has acquired.
 When that count goes down to 0, the kernel knows that it's okay to put the process to sleep.
-The kernel checks the `need_resched` flag in two main places:
+The kernel checks the `need_resched` flag in two main
+places:

   * when returning from an interrupt handler
   * when returning to user-space from a system call

 If `need_resched` is `True` and the spinlock count is 0, then the kernel calls `schedule`.
-Note that when the kernel is about to return to user-space, it's almost always safe to call `schedule`.
-That's because user-space programs can always be preempted.
+With our simple linked-list runqueue, this delayed invocation of `schedule` implies that a process can possibly run for a bit longer than its timeslice.
+We're cool with that because it's always safe to call `schedule` when the kernel is about to return to user-space.
+That's because user-space programs are allowed to sleep.
 So, by the time the kernel is about to return to user-space, it cannot be holding any spinlocks.
+This means that there won't be a large delay between when `need_resched` is set, and when `schedule` gets called.

+# Conclusion
+This concludes our exploration of how the kernel interfaces with the scheduler.
+Read on as we delve deeper into the scheduler's implementation!